unni-krishnan-95/copy/_posts/2016-10-20-vulnhub-sick-os1.md

 This VM was much easier than the previous ones I did, and it provided me some good insight on how the OSCP labs are structured.

-It was great learning about the Shellshock vulnerability and how to exploit it, it really got you thinking on how secure some CGI Environments are since we see a lot of vulnerabilities spawn from there.
+It was great learning about the Shellshock vulnerability and how to exploit it.
+At the same time, it really got you thinking on how secure some CGI Environments are since we see a lot of vulnerabilities spawn from there.

 Overall, it was a great system and another educational night for me!